THE 2022 WYOMING BUDGET SESSION

 Become Informed / Take Action:

 - Track a bill’s status, read the full text along with any amendments, see votes here.
-The Digest tab shows detail of votes.
+Click on a bill’s link to see its details.

 - Wyoming Manual of Legislative Procedures Very informative for answering questions like “What is a Committee of the Whole (CoW?” and “What happens on the first, second, and third readings?”
 More detailed than A Citizen Guide to the Wyoming Legislature.